yash-sharma1/docs-site/docs/light-client.md

 # Run a light client to join Binance Chain

-Light client is a program that connect to a full node to help users access and interact with Binance chain in a secure and decentralized manner without having to sync the full blockchain.
+Light client is a program that connects to a full node to help users access and interact with Binance chain in a secure and decentralized manner without having to sync the full blockchain.

 ## Light Client Versus Full Node

-- Light client do not store blocks or states so that it need less disk space(50 megabytes will be enough).
+- Light client does not store blocks or states,this way it needs less disk space (50 megabytes will be enough).
-- Light client do not join p2p network and it do not produce any network cost when it is idle.
+- Light client does not join p2p network and it does not produce any network cost when it is idle.
 The network overhead depends on how many requests the light client handles concurrently.
-- Light client do not replay state of the chain so that there is not cpu cost when idle.
-The cpu cost also depends on how many requests the light client handles concurrently.
+- Light client does not replay state of the chain so that there is not CPU cost when idle.
+The CPU cost also depends on how many requests the light client handles concurrently.
-- Light client is more fast than full node even it lagged behind the core network monthly.
-It only need a few seconds to catch up with core network.
+- Light client is faster than a full node even if it lagged behind the core network for a few months.
+It only needs a few seconds to catch up with core network.

 ## Platforms and System Requirement

 ### Platforms

-We support running light client node on `Mac OS X` and `Linux`.
-The light client will soon be open source, then you can cross compile light client binary and run it on other platforms.
+We support running light client node on `Mac OS X`, `Windows` and `Linux`.<br/>
+The light client will soon be open sourced, afterwards you can cross compile light client binary and run it on other platforms.

 ### Requirements
-Light client node has little requirements.

 - 50 megabytes of free disk space.
-- 0.2 cores of CPU, 50 megabytes of memory (RAM).
+- 2 CPU cores, 50 megabytes of memory (RAM).

 ## Run a light client node